Information about chest congestion symptoms such as mucus in your lungs.

 What is Chest Mucus?

-Chest mucus serves the important function of lining the walls of the respiratory system and it contains antiseptic enzymes and immunoglobulins which help to protect us and provide relief against infections, bronchial blockage, bronchial congestion, as well as lung irritants.
+Chest mucus phlegm — serves the important function of lining the walls of the respiratory system for protection.
+Chest mucus contains antiseptic enzymes and immunoglobulins, both of which help with protection and providing relief against infections, bronchial blockage, bronchial congestion and lung irritants.
+While chest mucus is inherently beneficial, that doesn’t mean it can’t become detrimental when its production is on overload.

 What Causes Chest Mucus?